savinien/MK351/html-css-js/README.md

 ```
 External js is convenient.
 You can import several scripts, either relative/local like `<script src="../allMyScripts/script1.js"></script>` or absolute/remote like `<script src="https://www.w3schools.com/js/myScript1.js"></script>`.

+NB: if you are using chrome browser, it has a js console (in `View/Developer/JavaScript Console`) where you can run your code.

 <a name="jsevents"></a>
 ### 3.3.
 Events
 HTML events are "things" that happen to HTML elements.